-How to use Call Screening Software Remotely
+How to use Call Screening Software Remotely with VX

 There are many reasons one might want to be able to control their Telos talkshow system remotely; for example, during disaster recovery, or when a host is broadcasting on-location.
 This is possible via a couple of methods if you keep some reasonable limitations in mind.